harbour/core/README.md

     HB_WITH_ZLIB=C:\zlib (defaults to locally hosted version if not found)

 To explicitly disable any given components, use the value `no`.
-This may be useful to avoid autodetection of installed packages on *nix systems.
+This may be useful to avoid auto-detection of installed packages on *nix systems.
 You may also use the value `local` to force using the locally hosted copy (inside Harbour source repository) of these packages, where applicable. `nolocal` will explicitly disable using locally hosted